-In certain circumstances, furnished tenancies may be offered to Council tenants.
+In certain circumstances, we offer furnished tenancies to Council tenants

 Tenants included in the furnished tenancy scheme are charged the standard (unfurnished) rent for their home, plus an additional furniture charge.

-The furniture charge varies according to the dwelling size and covers the cost, repairs, and renewals of furnishings over a 5-year period.
+The furniture charge varies according to the dwelling size and covers the cost, repairs and renewals of furnishings over a 5 year period.